 PKSF established AU as its mainstream program in June 2013.
-The purpose of this unit is to extend sustainable agricultural technology and capacity building supports to the door-steps of farmers with a view to increasing farming productivity of the country and ensuring food security.
+The purpose of this unit is to extend sustainable agricultural technology and capacity building supports to the door-steps of farmers with a view to increasing farming productivity and ensuring food security of the country.
 This Unit enables the farmer to gain access to resources necessary for boosting crop production.
-Accordingly, `Agriculture Unit’ has designed its work plan and implementation strategy for crops sub-sector.
+Accordingly, AU has designed its work plan and implementation strategy for crops sub-sector.
 Being an integral part of PKSF, `Agriculture Unit’ has been working within the purview of financial and administrative capacity of PKSF as a supplementary and additional service provider of the Government.

 Objectives of this Unit are